David White steps down as CEO of New Zealand Cricket - ExBulletin

 David White steps down as CEO of New Zealand Cricket

+“I am incredibly grateful to the Major and District Associations, NZC staff and boards, our players and not least the New Zealand Cricket Players Association for their willingness to share an aligned vision and strategy.”
+Nothing happens in isolation and I think everyone involved can be really proud of what has been achieved.”

 Looking ahead, White said his immediate focus was to ensure NZC was well prepared for the summer ahead.
-NZC board chairman Martin Snedden said under White that NZC had reached a level of success not previously thought possible, both on and off the field.
+NZC board chairman Martin Snedden said under White that NZC had achieved a level of success not previously thought possible – both on and off the pitch.

-This included the continued success of the Blackcaps, renewed commitment to women and girls and a strong relationship with the NZCPA, culminating in the creation of a groundbreaking joint framework agreement for professional men’s and women’s players.
+This has included the continued success of the BLACKCAPS, renewed engagement with women and girls and a strong relationship with the NZCPA, culminating in the creation of a groundbreaking joint Master Agreement for men’s and women’s professional players.
+“David’s legacy has been huge,” said Snedden.

+“Our high-performance systems have never been stronger, our cricket network has a level of financial security and stability never experienced before, and the future for women and girls has never been brighter.”
+We have seen the BLACKCAPS unfold qualified to three World Cup finals and win the inaugural ICC World Test Championship title, something no one would have on their bingo card in 2012 I’m sure.

+“David’s commercial acumen has driven revenue, enabling increased investment across the organization.”
+His administrative skills have led to unique, tailored solutions for our high-value programs and infrastructure – exemplified no better than in the all-weather, turf-based training facilities now located throughout the country.
+“Under David, cricket in New Zealand has become much more inclusive, especially with regard to women and girls, our tangata whenua and our Pasifika communities.

 |